 - Take your completed application and original documents to your local Social Security office.
 In Indianapolis, this office is located at US Social Security Administration, 575 North Pennsylvania St., #685, Indianapolis, IN 46204.

-You will receive an email from the IU Office of Financial Management Services (FMS) after HR has finalized your electronic hire documents.
-This email will contain vital instructions for setting up your direct deposit, completing your tax withholdings, creating your IU Account and Network Login.
-More details are provided within the Trainee Requirements Enrollment Portal.
+You should receive an email from the IU Office of Financial Management Services (FMS – Payroll) after HR has finalized your electronic hire documents.
+This email contains vital instructions for setting up your direct deposit, benefits, and tax withholdings.
+More details are provided within the Enrollment Requirements Portal.

 GME Orientation includes at least two required stages: mandatory online modules (for which you should budget 15-20 hours total to complete once they become available in the Enrollment Requirements Portal starting May 1) and one half-day live orientation at the end of June or July.
 More specific information about orientation requirements will be available within the MedHub Enrollment Requirements Portal.
 Your program likely conducts a departmental orientation that also requires your attendance.